MarcisGailitis/GCP---Associate-Cloud-Engineer/2 Essential Google Cloud Infrastructure -  Foundation.md

 Networking storage appearing as a block device:

 - Attached to a VM through the network interface
-- Durable: storage, can survive VM terminate
+- Durable: storage can survive VM terminate
 - Bootable: you can attach to a VM and boot from it
 - Snapshots: incremental backups
 - Performance: Scales with size